NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 |**Gas Sites \(maybe for huffing)**|**Safe?**|**Highsec**|**Lowsec**|**Nullsec**|**C1**|**C2**|**C3**|**C4**|**C5**|**C6**|
 |< >                               |N        |x          |x         |x          |x     |x     |x     |x     |x     |x     |

-PS:
+PS:<br>
-< > = The left part of the site name
+< > = The left part of the site name<br>
-Y \(by Safe?) = There are no NPC ships inside and it is absolutely safe no matter what you do inside. x = Possible appearance
+Y \(by Safe?) = There are no NPC ships inside and it is absolutely safe no matter what you do inside.<br>
+x = Possible appearance

 ### 4.3.1 Wormhole

 The following text is a brief introduction about the Wormholes.
 For a more detailed introduction pls read [Uniwiki](https://wiki.eveuniversity.org/Wormholes).

 A Wormhole can be simply regarded as an unstable stargate to a Wormhole Space or a system elsewhere.
-In the C1-C3 Wormhole Spaces, the pirate Relic and Data Sites could appear, and the numbers of them are more than in the other regions \(Highsec&Lowsec&Nullsec).
+In the C1-C3 Wormhole Spaces, the pirate Relic and Data Sites could appear, and the numbers of them are more than in Highsec&Lowsec&Nullsec.
 The Sleeper Sites in wormhole spaces are not suggested for exploration.
 There are strong NPC ships inside and you could lose your ship there really quickly.
 The Local channel in WH does not show the capsuleers inside.
-This means you will have to use Dscan at any time for scout and always be ready for an escape.
+This means you will have to keep using Dscan for scout and always be ready for an escape.

 When you are near enough to a wormhole, then it would be shown on the overview and you can read it's name.
 If it is called K162\(缺少K162图片)then this wormhole was "opened" from the opposite.